DrK-Lo/lotterhoslabprotocols/code_defiance.md

 subtitle: Notes on how to access and use the defiance cluster
 ---

+# Note we no longer use this resource.

 To use the defiance cluster you need to contact Stefan (graduate student in Vollmer lab; S.Kaluziak@northeastern.edu) and request access

 You'll need to send Stefan your public key.
 Public keys can be created following the steps here: <https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html>